Hermann Friedrich Kohlbrugge: Kohlbrugge and the church

 At the time he was allowed to preach as an assistant minister of the Restored Evangelical Lutheran Church of Amsterdam, he stumbled upon a great difference between the sermons of his colleague preachers and the Reformed tradition.
 In 1826 Kohlbrugge objected to the fact that his Lutheran colleague, Rev. D.R.
 Uckermann, did not affirm in clear terms the total depravity of man and the necessity of regeneration by the Holy Spirit.
-This caused him to make a protest, eventually leading to the Lutheran church dispelling Kohlbrugge.
+This caused him to make a protest, eventually leading to the Lutheran church discharging Kohlbrugge.
 Afterwards Kohlbrugge tried to enroll in the Dutch Reformed Church.
 He was refused admission to that church, because the Synod feared he would raise protests there as well.
 After these conflicts with two denominations and the early loss of his wife, Kohlbrugge moved to Germany and was permitted to preach there in 1833.
 After permission to the German church was refused him as well, he returned to Holland where he lived without being a member of any denomination; but he wrote books and had church services of his own in his house.

 In 1847, Kohlbrugge received a "religious patent" from the Prussian monarch to form a new denomination consisting of a single congregation, the "Niederländisch-Refomirte Gemeine" (Dutch Reformed Church) in Elberfeld; he lived there with his second wife and his children until his death in 1875.
 In 1857, the Synod of the Dutch Reformed Church decided to allow foreign pastors to preach in domestic churches at the invitation of local congregations.
 The synodical decision allowed Kohlbrugge legally to preach again in the Netherlands.